OCP-on-NERC/nerc-ocp-config/cluster-scope/overlays/nerc-ocp-prod/machineconfigs/README.md

 Including file content in ignition configs is a pain, because it has to be base64 encoded.
-The `Makefile` in this directory uses [Butane][] to transpile `MachineConfig` resources, automatically including and encoding content from files.
+The `Makefiles` in in these directories uses [Butane][] to transpile `MachineConfig` resources, automatically including and encoding content from files.

 Read "[Creating machine configs with Butane][]" in the [OpenShift documentation][] for more information.